-Campus map indicating existing recreation facilities.
+◀ Campus map indicating existing recreation facilities.

-Couch Park, which includes the Burger Bowl field as well as additional field space, is located directly north of Stamps Field.
-Couch Park is popular for soccer, rugby, baseball, Frisbee, and other informal field On the east side of campus, Peters Parking Deck features four tennis courts and two basketball courts within close proximity to Greek/affinity housing and Georgia Tech's East Campus residence halls.
+On the east side of campus, Peters Parking Deck features four tennis courts and two basketball courts within close proximity to Greek/affinity housing and Georgia Tech's East Campus residence halls.

-The Ken Byers Tennis Complex, located at the intersection of 10th Street and Fowler Street, offers four additional outdoor tennis courts on a firstcome, first-served basis.
+The Ken Byers Tennis Complex, located at the intersection of 10th Street and Fowler Street, offers four additional outdoor tennis courts on a first-come, first-served basis.
 In addition, informal and passive recreation spaces are available throughout campus and include the EcoCommons, Tech Green, Tech Tower Lawn, and the Tyler Brown Pi Mile.